EichlerLab/ultra_rare_transmitted/README.md

 `snakemake -j 100 --jobname "{rulename}.{jobid}" --drmaa "-V -cwd -e ./log -o ./log {params.sge_opts} -w n -S /bin/bash" -k -w 120 --rerun-incomplete -s inheritance_genome.snake -p`

 **NOTE:** R will produce warning mesages and other "helpful" output.
 This is normal and should not impact the generation of the final output files.
-HOWEVER, if this example does not work and all files listed in the config exist, feel free to contact Amy Wilfert at amy.wilfert@gmail.com for help debugging.
+HOWEVER, if this example does not work and all files listed in the config exist, contact Amy Wilfert at amy.wilfert@gmail.com for help debugging.

 ## Details:
 ### **Step 1: Merge variant callsets together**